Hurricane Recovery Update – May 24th

 Lameshur Road is open – As of January 29th, the road is now accessible.

-Maho Bay Parking lot is closed for improvements from February 5 to no later than April 5.
+Maho Bay Parking lot is closed for improvements starting February 5.
+It will re-open soon.

 Tax season is approaching.
 If you sustained damages to your home and/or business, you may deduct the loss or partial loss of personal and business use property on your individual